nathandaven/nathandaven/README.md

 ## I am in the progress of migrating to [codeberg.org](https://codeberg.org/nathandaven)

+I have left a few repositories and forks up here, but the majority of my public repos are now at https://codeberg.org/nathandaven.
+Thanks for stopping by!

+## About Me

 Software engineer with 3+ years of experience building full-stack applications using TypeScript, React, and Kubernetes.
 Currently at ECP.
 See my developer portfolio at [dev.nathandaven.com](https://dev.nathandaven.com)! 🤞